avelingrayorg/cc-c/marin-idol.md

 Marin Idol is the Bay Area's #1 summer camp experience in musical performance.

-##Testimonial
+##Testimonial 1

-Marin Idol was an extremely fun and interactive way to work on and hone my singing skills.
-It was all the fun of camp with the added bonus of learning proper vocal techniques that I still use to this day.
-I highly recommend this camp for singers of all ages. - Eden, San Rafael
+Marin Idol was an extremely fun and interactive way to improve my singing skills.
+It had all the fun of being at a summer camp with the added bonus of learning amazing vocal techniques that I still use to this day.
+I highly recommend Marin Idol for singers of all ages. - Eden, San Rafael

 ## You Will: